tizianocitro/ds-and-algo/patterns/stack/README.md

 3. **Web Browser History**: Every time you visit a new webpage, it's added to the top of your history stack.
 When you hit the back button, you're "popping" pages off the top of the stack.
 4. **Undo Function in Software Applications**: The undo function in software applications uses a stack to remember actions.
 The most recent action is on top and will be the first one undone.

-Looking at these examples, it's clear that stacks are not just a theoretical concept, but a practical one that we use unconsciously in our daily lives.
+Looking at these examples, it's clear that stacks are not just a theoretical concept but a practical one that we use unconsciously in our daily lives.

 ## The LIFO Principle